flyingcircusio/doc/src/reference/security/data-protection.md

 ### 13. Availability control

-**Purpose: ensure that personal data are protected against loss and destruction**
+**Purpose: ensure that personal data is protected against loss and destruction**

 The availability of resources depending on the data center facilities is delegated to the operator of the data center.
 The Flying Circus facilitates